 You want to focus on foods that are easy to break down and will provide fuel for exercise.

 For dinner, I like to serve grilled chicken and a baked sweet potato or my Creamy Chicken Casserole–it is heavy on carbs and the sauce is light when made with low-fat milk.
-If it is breakfast time, either my High Protein Gluten Free Pancakes, Overnight Banana Pudding Oatmeal, or toast and scrambled eggs.
+If it is breakfast time, either my High Protein Gluten-Free Pancakes, Overnight Oats, or toast and scrambled eggs.

 What to Eat After Exercise/Sports

 30 minutes after and 2 hours after activity are both crucial times for your athlete to eat after strenuous exercise.